tjol/dotfiles/README.md

 This is where I keep some *dotfiles*, that is to say some local configuration files for my Linux systems.

+The `zsh` portion requires a submodule, `zsh-git-prompt`.
+Don't forget to run

+    git submodule init

 ## Installation

 Installation scripts are in `INSTALL/`; to install the zsh files, run